maxweber/clj-facebook-graph/README.md

 simple Facebook authentication flow.
 Take a look at clj-facebook-graph.example in the test source folder.
 There you can find a full blown example how to use clj-facebook-graph to do an authentication via Facebook to receive an access token.
+Pay attention that on first-time use you have to invoke "lein compile" to compile the clj_facebook_graph.FacebookGraphException ahead-of-time, otherwise you will get a ClassNotFoundException for this class.
 Furthermore some hints are provided how to extend clj-facebook-graph.
 In order to use it you have to provide some information about your Facebook app in the clj_facebook_graph.example.clj: